Hines94/BabylonBurst/docs/navigationOverview.md

 - Create a NavAgent component type and add to an Entity
 - Change the TargetLocation for automatic movement
 - Use TeleportToLocation for instant teleport
+- Inspect the next path directon for an agent using view->Show NavAgent Paths

 ## Extending nav agents
 TODO: Allow extension with regards to request movement and rotation (eg look at direction before/whilst moving etc)